alexander-turner/PyPlan/README.md

 ## Installation

-After cloning the project, simply run `demos\runner.py`.
+After cloning the project, get started with the files in the `demos/` directory.

 Unix and Mac users must follow the [OpenAI installation instructions](https://github.com/openai/gym#installation).
-If you get runtime errors, you may need to replace the installed `gym` folder with `WinPython\python-3.6.1.amd64\Lib\site-packages\gym`.
+If you get runtime errors, you may need to replace the installed `gym` folder with `WinPython/python-3.6.1.amd64/Lib/site-packages/gym`.

-Although OpenAI does not officially support Windows, Windows users may use the included `WinPython` interpreter (located in the `WinPython\python-3.6.1.amd64\` subdirectory) to access the Gym's full functionality.
+Although OpenAI does not officially support Windows, Windows users may use the included `WinPython` interpreter (located in the `WinPython/python-3.6.1.amd64/` subdirectory) to access the Gym's full functionality.
 Furthermore, to record episodes for games with video output, Windows users must [install `ffmpeg`](http://www.wikihow.com/Install-FFmpeg-on-Windows) - make sure to add the `bin` subdirectory to your **system** path!